Α-Pyrrolidinopentiophenone: Pharmacodynamics

 α-PVP acts as a potent norepinephrine–dopamine reuptake inhibitor (NDRI), similarly to other NDRIs like methylphenidate, cocaine, and methylenedioxypyrovalerone (MDPV).
 Its IC_{50} values have been found to be 14 to 70 nM for norepinephrine reuptake inhibition and 13 to 80 nM for dopamine reuptake inhibition in rat brain synaptosomes and human embryonic kidney 293 (HEK293) cells expressing the monoamine transporters (MATs).
 In contrast to its effects on catecholamine reuptake, α-PVP has negligible effects on serotonin reuptake.

 The drug is much more potent than amphetamine as an NDRI in in vitro, with 46-fold greater potency in terms of dopamine reuptake inhibition and 7-fold greater potency in terms of norepinephrine reuptake inhibition in HEK293 cells.
 It is one of the most potent dopamine reuptake inhibitors in vitro known.

-Similarly to other cathinone, α-PVP has been shown to have stimulant-like effects (i.e., hyperlocomotion), reinforcing effects, and sympathomimetic effects in rodents.
+Similarly to other cathinones, α-PVP has been shown to have stimulant-like effects (i.e., hyperlocomotion), reinforcing effects, and sympathomimetic effects in rodents.